casper-network/ceps/text/0010-gossip-small-network-discovery.md

 [drawbacks]: #drawbacks

-The previous discovery implementation aimed for an instant, complete and reliable full connection between all nodes, while this replacements delays this by up to $2 (n + \textrm{gossipDelay})$.
+The previous discovery implementation aimed for an instant, complete and reliable full connection between all nodes, while this replacement delays this by up to $2 (n + \textrm{gossipDelay})$.

 Additionally it increases the burden on the network by gossiping addresses, instead of storing them on each node.